winnipegrb/just_chew/README.md

   rails server
   ```

-6. Navigate to http://localhost:3000/ to view the site!
+6. Navigate to `http://localhost:3000/` to view the site!

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).